 Unbeknownst to the political elite, Myers says, “many, many kids can’t read for crap.”

-This article appears in the Feb.
-9, 2012, edition of National Journal Daily.
+This article appears in the February 9, 2012, edition of NJ Daily.